 Did you know that The Little Mermaid 'Diamond Edition' is being released on Blu-ray™ Combo Pack with Digital Copy on October 1st?
 Miss M is absolutely thrilled.

 I'm going to give you some simple tips for surprising your little Ariel lover with a day full of The Little Mermaid fun.
+These ideas are perfect for everything from a mermaid party, to a Little Mermaid movie night with kids.

-I try to keep home movie 'parties' for my kids as simple and cost effective as possible.
+I try to keep home movie 'parties' for my kids as simple and cost-effective as possible.
 I tend to splurge on one key item, and the rest is generally items I already have on hand, excluding food of course.

 I decided to use these little toys to jazz up otherwise fairly plain vanilla cupcakes.
 Half of the cupcakes were iced, then dipped into crushed Graham Crackers, the other half were iced using a large Wilton petal decorating tip to create waves.